If you or a family member are experiencing mental health challenges, you are not alone.

 Crisis Services – Athol/N. Quabbin: (978) 249-3141

-The National Suicide Prevention Lifeline provides “24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.”
-Call 1-800-273-TALK to talk in English.
-Llama al 1-888-628-9454 para hablar en español.
+The 988 Suicide & Crisis Lifeline provides “24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the United States.”
 You can also chat online through the link above.

 Text HOME to 741741 from anywhere in the United States, anytime, about any type of crisis.
 A live, trained Crisis Counselor receives the text and responds, all from their secure online platform.
 Visit their website for more info about the crisis text line or the data they collect.